bvis/docker-prometheus-swarm/README.md

 # Prometheus Swarm

-A sample image taht can be used as a base for collecting Swarm mode metrics in a prometheus
+A sample image that can be used as a base for collecting Swarm mode metrics in a prometheus

 ## How to test it